Here's Why Coffee Makes You Poop

 Coffee appears to also stimulate the release of the hormone gastrin, which produces stomach acid (gastric acid).
 Stomach acid aids in food digestion and also promotes colonic activity—which may be why coffee can have an effect similar to a laxative on some people.
 The chemical affects your large intestine and causes it to contract in much the same way that it does after you eat a large meal.

 According to some scientists, the caffeine amount in a normal cup of coffee and the amount of caffeine that is consumed daily are factors to a person's poop schedule.
 A normal 12-ounce cup of coffee contains 100-150 milligrams of caffeine, which is higher than a glass of Coca-Cola, for example, topping out around 34 milligrams.
-Death Wish Coffee contains double the strength of your average cup of joe—hence, why we’ve probably found the cure for your constipation woes.
+Death Wish Coffee contains an extra kick of caffeine—hence, why we’ve probably found the cure for your constipation woes.

 The acidic nature of coffee can also lead to higher production of bile acids in the body.
 Also, what you add to your cup of joe might contribute to another trip to the toilet.
 Artificial sweeteners and dairy products both lead to gastrointestinal issues like gas and bloating.

 So, should you depend on your morning cup of coffee to stay regular?
-If you’re constipated, drinking coffee to help move things along isn’t unreasonable, according to Stellar.
+If you’re constipated, drinking coffee to help move things along isn’t unreasonable.
 Coffee is rich in antioxidants, digestive benefits and provides the cognitive energy boost you need to get things moving.
 As to whether you poop or not after your first sip—well, that’s none of our business.

 RELATED: Do Coffee Drinkers Live Longer?